 |Open File Open a new .cloupe file.|

 |Export Plot Click to export a spatial plot as .PNG, or a scatter plot as an SVG or PNG.|

 |Marker Settings Marker Settings can be used with t-SNE, UMAP and Feature Plot views to scale marker size.
 Uncheck the Auto-scale box to choose a percentage.|

 To return to the home screen and the Recent Files list, click the 10x Genomics button in the top left corner.

 The View Selector controls what is displayed in the View Panel.
-There are four different types of views that can be selected:
+There are three different types of views that can be selected:

 When a Spatial Gene Expression .cloupe file is opened, the initial workspace is centered around the Spatial View, which shows the tissue image overlayed by the tissue covered spots on the slide.
 The spots have already been aligned to the correct positions in the image.
 Each spot is color-coded based on the active legend in the Mode Panel.

 In the Spatial view, drag the mouse over the image to reposition it, and use the mouse wheel or track pad to smoothly zoom in and out.
 The cluster label associated with a spot is shown when you hover your mouse over that spot in the image.